tigera-cs/Calico-Foundation/1-install-calico-k8s-lab/README.md

 https://docs.tigera.io/reference/installation/api#operator.tigera.io/v1.Installation

 We have customized the installation resource for this lab.
 We have defined an IPPOOL with the CIDR 10.48.0.0/24.
 This must be within the range of the pod network CIDR when Kubernetes is bootstrapped.
 Here we are defining a smaller subnet within the available range as we will be creating additional pools for other purposes in future labs.\
 Run the following command to find the cluster-cidr (pod-network-cidr) that was used to bootstrap the cluster.
-You should a similar output provided below.
+You should have a similar output provided below.

 ```
 kubectl cluster-info dump | grep -m 2 -E "service-cluster-ip-range|cluster-cidr"